 Walk to Lugard Road Lookout

-The entire path is paved and flat which makes the Peak Trail an easy hike for anyone.
+The entire path is paved and flat, making the Peak Trail an easy hike for anyone.

 At first, there are many trees on both sides of the trail.
-But as you keep going, you will start seeing more buildings on the right side.
+But as you keep going, you will see more buildings on the right side.
 And the view keeps getting better the further you walk.

 After about 10 minutes of walking, you will reach Lugard Road Lookout, which is a stretch of the path that has unobstructed view of the north side of Hong Kong Island, the south side of Kowloon, Victoria Harbour and many small neighbouring islands.